-This post was originally published in August 2018, updated in July 2019.
+This post was originally published in August 2018, and updated in October 2023.

 At Marigold, we’re committed to keeping Campaign Monitor a safe and trusted application through our ongoing investment in security and reliability.

 Over the last year, our product teams have been hard at work delivering a range of new features and product enhancements focused specifically on data privacy and security.
 These are available now across all account types to benefit all customers.

 Say goodbye to spambots!
 Whether you’re using a copy/paste subscribe form, a hosted form, or an embedded subscribe button to collect new subscribers, we’ve added an extra layer of security via Google’s reCAPTCHA service.

 Implementing reCAPTCHA forms shows a huge reduction in spambot attacks and blacklistings, improves deliverability, and is essential in GDPR compliance.